ckz8780/ci-pp-flask/README.md

 # Welcome!

 This repo provides a simple demonstration of the Flask micro-framework for Python.
 It is part of the Practical Python module for CodeInstitute.
+It's been lightly modified from the original to show generic examples of rendering templates, for loops, reading files, template logic, etc.

 #### Requirements:
 - Python 3+